gwhn/ngQuestionnaires/README.md

 ## Live Demo

-You can find a live demo [here](http://gwhn.github.io/ngQuestionnaires/)
+You can find a live demo [here](http://gwhn.github.io/ngQuestionnaires/) on Github.

 ## Data structures